 There is a little corner of trout fishing paradise in the southwest corner of Alberta.
 From the crown of the continent flow treasured trout rivers; rich with gold, purity, and wisdom.
-Their lessons contain truth, and their spoils are as old as the rugged mountains in which they originate.

-These are Rivers that remind us to respect our Elders.
+These are rivers that remind us to respect our elders.

 The Oldman River is Alberta’s most southern major drainage, and joins the Bow River shortly after Lethbridge, where it becomes the South Saskatchewan River.
 The water that feeds this large river that winds its way through the Prairies of Alberta is some of the best fishing for native cutthroat trout left in the world.
 Taken as an entire drainage, the Oldman River system might have the highest number of quality trout streams in Alberta.
-Pretty much every major tributary has good fishing, for Cutthroat, Rainbows, and Brown Trout, and the high country has great Bull-Trout fishing.
+Pretty much every major tributary has good fishing, for Cutthroat, Rainbows, and Brown Trout, and the high country has great Bull Trout fishing.
 What more could you want?
 Oh yea… Peace and untouched wilderness.
 It’s got that too.

 Oldman River Tributaries